YouAreUto/YouAreUto/README.md

 Community members cannot independently take over other members’ ideas.

+### Official Challenge

+When a challenge is fully developed and tested the admins make it an Official Challenge and add it to the official app.

+Each Official Challenge gets a progressive number (i.e. the first Official Challenge after the MVP will get number 6).

 ### Challenge Development

 > :warning: This guide is a reference, we are currently working on a refactoring